rescript-lang/std/CONTRIBUTING.md

 # Check the diffs and if everything looks fine, check in the changes
 git add lib
 git commit -m "Update changes for x.y.z"

+# Push your changes and create a PR
+git push
 ```

 ## Publish to `npm`